alisaifee/coredis/docs/source/compatibility.rst

 GETSET
 ******

-Set the string value of a key and return its old value
+Returns the previous string value of a key after setting it to a new value.

 - Documentation: `GETSET <https://redis.io/commands/getset>`_
 - Implementation: :meth:`~coredis.Redis.getset`

 - Deprecated in redis: 6.2.0.
-Use :meth:`~coredis.Redis.set` with the ``!get`` argument
+Use :meth:`~coredis.Redis.set` with the ``_get`` argument